atomgalaxy/wg21-replacement-function/replacement-function.md

 ## What if the constant expression evaluates to null?

-That renders calling that overload ill-formed (and thus effectively means the same as a programmable `= delete`), unless the member function is declared `virtual`, in which case you can now spell conditionally-implemented overrides.
+That renders calling that overload ill-formed (and thus effectively means the same as a programmable `= delete`).

+`virtual`, in which case you can now spell conditionally-implemented overrides.
 Yay.
+(Note: whether a class is abstract or not is decided when the vtable entry is tried to be synthesized and fails).

 For virtual functions, though, the signature needs to match in the same way as signatures of overrides have to match the virtual interface declaration,